Suggestions and Complaints

 We aim to provide our patients with the best care we can and would like to hear from you if you think we have done something well, or if you have suggestions on how we could do something differently.
 Equally we know that there will be times when we fall short of the mark and want to know if you are unhappy with our service.

-We would encourage you to speak to whoever you feel most comfortable with – your doctor, a nurse, a receptionist or manager, but if you prefer to give your feedback in writing, please send it to the Practice Manager at the address detailed on the front of this booklet.
-You can also send us a message via the practice website or by posting a message in our Suggestions Box.
+We would encourage you to speak to whoever you feel most comfortable with – your doctor, a nurse, a receptionist or manager, but if you prefer to give your feedback/complaint in writing, write to the Practice Manager, Orchard End Surgery, Dorothy Avenue, Cranbrook, Kent TN17 3AY or alternatively use this link to send us an eConsult message and select the third option; administrative help.
+You can also post a message in our waiting room Suggestion Box.
 We would also welcome your comments, concerns and ideas through our Patient Participation Group.

 If you have a complaint please do not be afraid to say how you feel.
 We welcome feedback to help us improve our standards and you will not be treated any differently because you have complained.
-We will do our best to put right anything that has gone wrong and this leaflet aims to help you to make your views known to us.
+We will do our best to put right anything that has gone wrong.

 Who Can Make A Complaint?